 Library–Policy #UTS163, Guidance on Effort Reporting Policies.
 The System policy, adopted by the UT System Board of Regents July 1, 2006,

-establishes guidelines and processes set forth by the Federal Office of Management and Budget (OMB) Circular A-21, Cost Principles for Educational Institutions.
+establishes guidelines and processes set forth by the Federal Office of Management and Budget (OMB) Uniform Guidance.
+Cost Principles for Educational Institutions.

 All researchers should review the provisions of UTS163.

 The University receives significant funding for sponsored programs from the federal government and other external sources.
-OMB Circular A-21 requires that
+Uniform Guidance requires that

 any individual, who performed work on a federally sponsored project, including federally funded sub awards received from other institutions, industry or